LionGateOS/LionGateTravels/README.txt

-LionGate Travels v81 — Test Mode Scenario Performance Summary Panel
+LionGate Travels v82 — Test Mode Feature Flag Auto-Toggle Simulator

-Aggregates performance timing logs and anomaly detection logs into a single console-based summary for Test Mode.
+Cycles feature flags on and off for all mock inputs and logs outputs to console and test_mode_autofill_flag_simulation.json.

 TEST MODE ONLY.
 No real bookings are affected.